Solid Queue vs Sidekiq vs GoodJob: Rails Job Backend Trade-offs

 What These Numbers Mean in Practice

-If your app processes 500 jobs per minute at peak, all three handle it fine.
-If you’re at 3,000+ jobs per minute, Sidekiq pulls ahead meaningfully.
-GoodJob sits in the middle - faster than Solid Queue but not touching Sidekiq’s throughput.
+If your app processes a few hundred lightweight jobs per minute at peak, all three are plausible.
+If you're at several thousand per minute on similar job shapes, Sidekiq pulls ahead meaningfully.
+GoodJob sits in the middle - faster than Solid Queue in this test, but not touching Sidekiq's throughput.

 The latency difference matters more than raw throughput for most apps.
 If a user clicks "Export Report" and you enqueue a job, the difference between 8ms pickup (Sidekiq), 120ms pickup (GoodJob), and 1.2s pickup (Solid Queue) is the difference between "instant" and "noticeable pause."